-In 2004-05, entry-level assessment was conducted for all admitted and enrolled new freshmen and new transfer students with fewer than 24 credit hours (n=3,980).
-After all stages of entry-level assessment were completed, 484 new students (12.2% of the total number enrolled) were recommended to take at least one remedial course.
-Of these, 68 (1.7%) were recommended to enroll in remedial English (UNIV 0133); 405 (10.2%) needed remedial math (UNIV 0123); 146 (3.7%) needed remedial science (UNIV 0111), and 51 (1.3%) were recommended to enroll in a course focused on reading and study skills (CIED 1230 or UNIV 0143) (note: some students are required to take remedial courses in more than one subject area).
+In 2005-06, entry-level assessment was conducted for all admitted and enrolled new freshmen and new transfer students with fewer than 24 credit hours (n=4,072).
+After all stages of entry-level assessment were completed, 394 new students (9.6 % of the total number enrolled) were recommended to take at least one remedial course.
+Of these, 41 (1.0 %) were recommended to enroll in remedial English; 320 (7.9 %) needed remedial math; 109 (2.7 %) needed remedial science, and 40 (1.0 %) were recommended to enroll in a course focused on reading and study skills (note: some students are required to take remedial courses in more than one subject area).

 Additional entry-level assessments used at OSU include the Cooperative Institutional Research Program (CIRP) Freshman Survey and the Noel-Levitz College Student Inventory.
 The CIRP Freshman Survey is a university-wide survey that is conducted in alternate years and provides information about characteristics of entering freshmen.
-The CIRP was conducted in Fall 2004.
+The CIRP was most recently conducted in Fall 2004.
 The College Student Inventory by Noel-Levitz, Inc., is a retention-management tool that may be used to identify potential problem areas for new students and is used each year in the College of Human Environmental Sciences.